os-js/manual.os-js.org/src/v3/tutorial/dnd/README.md

 ---
-description: OS.js v3 Drag-and-Drop Tutorial
+description: This tutorial explains how to use the Drag-and-Drop (DnD) APIs.
 full_title: Drag-and-Drop Tutorial
 ---